Shinobi (series): Gameplay

-The main weapons of Shinobi are the shuriken (or throwing knives), but over the course of the series the emphasis gradually shifted to a ninjato.
-One of the most important moves in the games is Shinobi's somersault, performed by tapping the jump-button a second time at the height of a jump.
-The somersault is used to leap onto high-places, perform trick jumps and use the hedgehog shuriken attack to wipe out several opponents at once.
+The main weapons of Shinobi are the shuriken (or throwing knives), but over the course of the series, the emphasis gradually shifted to a ninjato.
+One of the most important moves in the game is Shinobi's somersault, performed by tapping the jump button a second time at the height of a jump.
+The somersault is used to leap onto high places, perform trick jumps, and use the hedgehog shuriken attack to wipe out several opponents at once.
 The ability to run was introduced in Shinobi III.

-Another staple of the series are the four magical ninjitsu attacks Shinobi can use to kill their foes, or improve their own abilities.
-The four ninjitsu techniques are: Ikazuchi, Fushin, Kariu and Mijin.
+Another staple of the series is the four magical ninjitsu attacks Shinobi can use to kill their foes, or improve their own abilities.
+The four ninjitsu techniques are: Ikazuchi, Fushin, Kariu, and Mijin.
 Another common feature of the early Shinobi games is the enemy AI, where enemies could duck behind boxes to reload their weapons after firing at Musashi, or hide behind boxes or shields to block Musashi's shurikens.

 Each level in Shinobi is usually divided into two or three scenes, and the final scene is a battle against a powerful boss character.
 Standard Shinobi stages include bamboo forests, dojos, docksides, and industrial complexes filled with biological monstrosities.

 Timeline

 The following is a timeline of releases in the Shinobi series.
-Listed are the name of each game, the corresponding release date and the consoles for which they were developed/ported.
+Listed are the names of each game, the corresponding release date, and the consoles for which they were developed/ported.
 Further below is a brief discussion of each release.
 For a more detailed examination of each game, click on the corresponding link in the timetable.